dsmutin/FontEco/README.md

 - Font perforation with configurable reduction percentage
 - Support for both Latin and Cyrillic characters
 - Automatic scaling and optimization
+- Multiple rendering modes for different use cases

 ## How It Works